 Easy Apple Crisp (video)

 This quick and easy apple crisp is filled with tender apple slices baked under a blanket of crunchy brown sugar oat streusel.
-It has all the great flavors of an apple pie, but is half the work and is just as good topped with vanilla ice cream!
+It has all the great flavors of an apple pie but is half the work!

 I couldn’t be happier that fall is approaching because, to me, fall is all about apples, pumpkins, and baking.
 So let the fun begin!